ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 ## Known Problems and Caveats

-- The standard web page (index.html) of [MRTG] will not **reload** when [MRTG] has updated the graphs manually.
-The page refresh is set to the time specified inside the configuration, usually 10 minutes, which make sense.
+- The default web page (index.html) of [MRTG] will not **reload** when [MRTG] has manually updated the graphs.
+The page refresh is set to the time specified in the configuration, usually 10 minutes, which makes sense.
-  However when debugging or adding new configuration [MRTG] is usually run manually and the page do not update.
-To mitigate, press browser reload button.
+  However, when debugging or adding new configuration, [MRTG] is usually run manually and the page does not refresh.
+To mitigate this, press the browser reload button.
-- **Devices are numbers:** For now the display of the index page enumerates devices, like 2 (``eth0``) and 3 (``wlan0``) that is not very intuitive.
+- **Devices are numbers:** At the moment the display of the index page enumerates devices like 2 (``eth0``) and 3 (``wlan0``), which is not very intuitive.
 I tried to use some options to ``cfgmaker`` but without success.
-In case you know the answer I would be happy to include it here.
+  If you know the answer, I would be happy to include it here.
-- **No back links:** If you click on a device graph of the index page you can enter the detailed report about each device on a dedicated page.
-There are no links back.
-One can modify the configuration and add a link for every target manually in the `PageTop` attribute.
+- **No backlinks:** When you click on a device graphic on the index page, you can access the detailed report for each device on a dedicated page.
+There are no back links.
+You can change the configuration and manually add a link for each target in the `PageTop` attribute.
-- Nice about [MRTG] is that it already have a daily, weekly, monthly and yearly overview of network interfaces **speed** (that can be generated automatically).
-However it do not have a summary on how much KB or MB or GB (or KiB, MiB, GiB) the interface processed over the time (of a day, month, week or year) aka **accumulated traffic**.
-So if your intention is to keep the usage of your mobile plan under control then [MRTG] will not help.
+- The nice thing about [MRTG] is that it already has a daily, weekly, monthly and yearly overview of network interfaces **speed** (which can be generated automatically).
+However, it does not have a summary of how much KB or MB or GB (or KiB, MiB, GiB) the interface has processed over time (of a day, month, week or year) aka **accumulated traffic**.
+So if you want to keep track of your mobile plan usage, [MRTG] will not help you.

 ## Critique